 No Down Payment Required

 No Monthly Mortgage Insurance

 Saving for a down payment can be extremely difficult for anyone, so not having a down payment requirement makes it easier to get into a new home.

 Interest rates for VA loans are extremely competitive as compared with traditional loans.
-Paying a higher interest rate on your loan can make a big difference in how quickly you pay down your mortgage.
+Paying a lower interest rate on your loan can make a big difference not only in your monthly payment but how quickly you pay down your mortgage.

 VA Loan Ready Checklist

 When you set your phone meeting with your VA mortgage advisor, be prepared.
-Generally speaking, here are the documents you want handy when you have your consultation.
+Here are the documents you want handy when you have your no obligation consultation.